aboros/butabot-agent/README.md

 - Each factoid can be configured to trigger only on bot mentions or on any message
 - Global 30-second cooldown per trigger string (prevents spam)
 - Factoids do not trigger Claude processing - they respond immediately
+- Multiple responses per trigger are supported - the bot randomly selects one each time

 **Configuration:**